sbiswas8/Estimation-algorithms/README.md

 2. S. K. Biswas and A. G. Dempster, “Approximating Sample State Vectors Using the ESPT for Computationally Efficient Particle Filtering,” IEEE Transactions on Signal Processing, vol. 67, no. 7, pp. 1918–1928, Apr.
 2019.

+3. S. K. Biswas, L. Qiao, and A. G. Dempster, “A quantified approach of predicting suitability of using the Unscented Kalman Filter in a non-linear application,” Automatica, vol. 122, p.
+109241, Dec.
+2020, doi: 10.1016/j.automatica.2020.109241.

 # Citing the SPUKF and ESPUKF:
 S. K. Biswas, L. Qiao and A. G. Dempster, "A Novel a Priori State Computation Strategy for the Unscented Kalman Filter to Improve Computational Efficiency," in IEEE Transactions on Automatic Control, vol. 62, no. 4, pp. 1852-1864, April 2017. doi: 10.1109/TAC.2016.2599291